 To send a video exceeding Signal’s size limit, the last approach is to utilize cloud storage or a file transfer service and share a link instead of directly sending the video.
 Platforms like Google Drive, Dropbox, or OneDrive allow users to upload large video files.
 Once the video is uploaded to the cloud storage, users can then share a link to the video with their Signal contacts.
 Here, we take Dropbox as an example to share the video.

-Step 1.
-Upload the video to Dropbox
+1. Upload the Video to Dropbox

 - Visit the official website of Dropbox and sign in to your Dropbox account.